zacheryph/renovate-test/README.md

 this is testing _gitops in actions_ using actions to trigger workflows in _other_ repositories, alter repository, commit and/or create a pull request for changes.

+# path-filter

+`dorny/path-filter` testing for running matrix jobs only on changed paths.